Skip to main content

 impl<F: PrimeField> CircuitGate<F>

-Implementation of group endomorphism optimised variable base scalar multiplication custom Plonk constraints.
+Implementation of group endomorphism optimized variable base scalar multiplication custom Plonk constraints.

 pub fn create_endomul(wires: GateWires) -> Self